hareki/dotfiles/README.md

 > [!Note]
 > - These are just config files, pleae make sure to install the packages as well
 > - `manual` isn't a package name, it contains configs requiring manual setup instead of using `stow`
-> - I mostly use `sync-g` to commit my changes, so pardon those weird commit messages
+> - I sometimes use `sync-g` to commit my changes, so pardon those weird commit messages if you see them